procuros/coding-challenge/README.md

 ## Nice To Have
 - The ability to handle large files (millions of rows) and consume them efficiently.
-- The same functionality will be used from an api later on.
+- The same functionality will be used from an api later on, so consider that when building the solution.

 ## Running the application
 The application can be installed by running the following commands: